OptiwattWorkspace/interview/interview_api/README.md

   "estimated_battery_pct": 50
 }
 ```

+Charge scheduling behavior is determined by the charging plan that is selected for a vehicle, stored as the `charging_plan` property of the `Vehicle` model.
+The types of plans are described below.

 ## Fast Scheduler 🏃‍♀️
 This scheduler doesn't care about anything besides charging as fast as possible.
 Given a target battery percent, this plan starts charging until the target is reached.